2 Property Agents Dress In Ethnic Wear To Sell Flat Apologise After Getting Backlash

 — k (@skeletonjacket) September 12, 2020

 In the video, they danced to a choreographed routine that incorporated traditional Indian moves, such as head-bobbing and voguing, while speaking in phrasal Indian and Malay.

 However, after a backlash for seemingly mocking and disrespecting the culture, it was privatised on Sunday (13 Sep).
 They have also shut down their Instagram page.

 Wanted to reach out to minorities

-When approached by AsiaOne, the couple explained that the motivation behind the video was driven by the fact that the Bukit Merah flat can only be sold to non-Chinese buyers
+When approached by AsiaOne, the couple explained that the concept behind the video was based on the fact that the Bukit Merah flat can only be owned by non-Chinese.

-This was due to the Ethnic Integration Policy, commonly known as the HDB racial quota.
+This was in accordance to the Ethnic Integration Policy, unofficially referred to as the HDB racial quota.